 Graduates of an applied management engineering master's degree program typically find jobs supervising the development of new products and processes for technology-related companies.
 Some of the other possible career options can include the following:

 - Environmental scientist and hydrologist

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), architectural and engineering management career opportunities are expected to grow by an estimated two percent between 2014 and 2024, which is slower-than-average job growth (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), architectural and engineering management career opportunities are expected to grow by an estimated three percent between 2018 and 2028, which is slower-than-average job growth (www.bls.gov).
 The BLS projected job prospects to be best for managers with strong communication skills, business skills and advanced technical knowledge.
-Architectural and engineering managers in May 2015 earned a median yearly salary of about $132,800, according to the BLS.
+Architectural and engineering managers in May 2018 earned a median yearly salary of about $140,760, according to the BLS.